KTCM

-KTCM (97.3 FM, "Glory 97") is a radio station licensed to serve Madison, Missouri, United States.
-The station, established in 2007, is currently owned by Alpha Media with the broadcast license held by Alpha Media Licensee LLC.
+KTCM (97.3 FM, "Glory 97.3") is a radio station licensed to serve Madison, Missouri, United States.
+The station, established in 2007, is owned by Connoisseur Media with the broadcast license held by Alpha Media Licensee LLC.

 Programming

-KTCM broadcasts a Contemporary Christian Music format to the greater Moberly, Missouri, area.
+KTCM broadcasts a contemporary Christian music format to the greater Moberly, Missouri, area.
 KTCM also carries the Dave Ramsey Show during the weekday afternoon hours.
 On weekends KTCM broadcasts the hour-long "Lighthouse Radio" of Macon First Baptist Church and the "Maximize Your Health Radio Show with Dr Rose" on Sundays.

-Throughout the day the local on-air programmers who can be heard on KTCM include, Brad Boyer, Bill Peterson, Brad Tregnago, Aaron Wood, Eric Messersmith, Brian Hauswirth, Matt Tarnawa, Matt Elliott, Brennan Holtzclaw, Dan Patterson and Curt Derr.

 History

-This station originally went on the air October 15, 2007.
+This station originally went on the air June 17, 2010.

+On May 7, 2024, Alpha Media laid off all on-air talent for all their Missouri stations without warning, including KTCM and its sister stations.

+In May 2025, Connoisseur Media announced its intent to acquire Alpha Media.
+The FCC approved the sale on August 13, 2025, and the sale was consummated on September 4.